 Half-yearly General Meeting - 20th November 2017 7.30pm - To Be Held at the Bungalow B. C.

-To form at least one division mixed veterans to play under the current rules.
+Form at least one division mixed veterans to play under the current rules.

 Form at least one division for male veterans to play under the current rules but to reduce the age to over 55 years.